 Creating a better quality of life for those who can’t care for themselves.
 It’s what you do as a care provider, and you know the need is greater than ever today.
-As the U.S. population continues to age, the demand for private and professional caregivers, home health aides, assisted living facilities, and other care providers is exploding.
+As the U.S. population continues to age, the demand for private and professional caregivers for seniors, home health aides, assisted living facilities, and other care providers is exploding.

 As a caregiver, you face a wide range of potential liabilities every day.
 Even if you’re not professionally licensed or required to carry insurance coverage, you’re still exposed to the same risks.
 You could be physically injured while helping one of your patients.
 You could suffer long-term adverse physical and mental health conditions due to the physically and emotionally rigorous work you perform.
 You could even be sued for incompetence, negligence, theft, or sexual harassment.

 Any one of these scenarios could turn into a financially devastating endgame.
 If that happens, what happens to those who count on your services?

 To make sure you can continue your vital mission, be aware of every risk and address each one appropriately.
 Here are some of the most common categories of risks you face:

 - Patient care environment.
 Are all indoor heating and cooling, air quality, and sanitary conditions acceptable?
 What about the safety of the neighborhood?
 Don’t forget injuries from slips, trips, and falls, to both you and your clients.
 Make safety a top priority and regularly review the patient environment for hazards.